stateset/stateset-node/README.md

 import stateset from 'stateset-node';

 const client = new stateset({
+  // apiKey and baseUrl can be omitted if the STATESET_API_KEY and
+  // STATESET_BASE_URL environment variables are set.
   apiKey: process.env.STATESET_API_KEY,
   // Optional retry logic for transient failures
   retry: 3,